leeminju-tech/leeminju-tech/README.md

 </div>

 ### About me
-- I'm Minju Lee, based in Singapore.
+- I'm Minju Lee, based in korea.
 - I'm a senior Full-stack developer with over five years of experience in the field.
 - Hobbies are tennis, Listeningto music.
 - My strength is self-confident, positive attitude, team-work.